cicadaenjoyer/aag5734.github.io/nano.md

 **A Discord bot that uses ChatGPT to provide responsive solutions and engage in discourse with Discord community members.
 Additionally, Nano facilitates the capability to assign member role assignments among other functionalities.**

 This project started out as a fun little joke among friends, but I have since expanded its scope to enhance its functionality.

 NanoBot is constructed using Javascript and its corresponding DiscordJS libraries.
+More information can be found on the public release of NanoBot.

 [GitHub Repo](https://github.com/aag5734/NanoBotPublic)